tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 5. DelegatedCredential.cred.
 6. DelegatedCredential.algorithm.

+The private key in the peer's end-entity certificate is used to sign this concatenation of values by using the algorithm indicated by DelegatedCredential.algorithm This creates the signature.

 The signature effectively binds the credential to the parameters of the handshake in which it is used.
 In particular, it ensures that credentials are only used with the certificate and signature algorithm chosen by the